epic-gateway/resource-model/README.md

   proxy-ifname: veth67060f1f
 ```

-The gue-key in the spec is the 32-bit value that's the combination of
-the account key in the upper 16 bits and the service key in the
-lower.
-In this case 65537 is 0x00010001 which indicates an account key
-of 1 and a service key of 1.

 Each tunnel in the status has a tunnel ID that was allocated from the
 EGW configuration singleton.